Extra protection against the sun

 How the test was conducted

 We used the same tests as used to determine the SPF level for sun creams.
-The test measures the MED, (Minimal Erythemal Dose) and it was carried out on the same group of 60 adults.
-At the start of the 12 week study each person has UV light shone on small patches of skin for increasing lengths of time.
+The test measures the MED, (Minimal Erythemal Dose) and it was carried out on the same two groups of 60 adults.
+At the start of the two studies each person has UV light shone on small patches of skin for increasing lengths of time.
 The next day the patches are examined to determine the shortest exposure time that caused reddening for each person.
-As with the other tests measurements they were taken at the start and then 8 weeks and at 12 weeks.
-Half the group took two tablets of Colladeen® Visage a day; the other half took identical looking ‘dummy’ placebo pills.
+As with the other tests measurements were taken at the start then at regular intervals and at the end.
+In both studies half the group took two tablets of Colladeen® Visage a day; the other half took identical looking ‘dummy’ placebo pills.

 What we found

-The average MED increased significantly in the group taking the Colladeen® Visage and the effect increased with time.
+The average MED increased significantly in the group taking Colladeen® Visage and the effect increased with time.
 When the measurements taken at 12 weeks were calculated as an SPF, or sun protection factor, just as they would be for a suncream, we found that on average a SPF of 10 was achieved.
+At 24 weeks this had increased to an SPF of 15.

 What this means

-Taking Colladeen® Visage for 12 weeks gives an SPF of 10, although this is an average result and will vary between people.
-So all day your skin can potentially have some protection against sun damage even if you are not wearing a sun cream.
+Taking Colladeen® Visage for 12 weeks gives an SPF of 10, and by 24 weeks it will be an SPF of 15, although this is an average result and will vary between people.
+So all day long your skin can potentially have some protection against sun damage even if you are not wearing a sun cream.
 But please note: Colladeen® Visage should only be used as an additional protection against sun damage.
 It certainly does not replace your normal sun protection regime.